Salmon Aquaculture Industry

 Sea Lice and Disease are everyday occurrences where salmon farms operate.
 New technologies will help to alleviate effects on wild salmon and sea trout.

-Currently this technology is being trialed in Norway and has been demonstrated to be effective against sea lice, but certain reservations remain about disease penetration.
+Currently this technology is being trialed in Norway and other countries and has been demonstrated to be effective against sea lice, but certain reservations remain about disease penetration.
 The industry in Norway appears to be trying to cut down residence period in open net cages by integrating this semi closed containment system into their production cycle.

 This is not being done to protect wild salmonids but rather to protect their own farmed fish while improving environmental conditions which have reached a saturation point both in number of farms and parasite density.